nurbujang/pands-problem-sheet/README.md

 7. Python bracket function indicates that round brackets are generally used in function (4).

 ### Conclusion:
-Python program that displays Hello World! in the terminal was created, added, committed and pushed into https://github.com/nurbujang/pands-problem-sheet and submitted.
+Python program that displays Hello World! in the terminal was created, added, committed and pushed into https://github.com/nurbujang/pands-problem-sheet then submitted.

 ### References:
 1. https://www.w3schools.com/python/